ryionaes/John-Harold/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License]
 ```

 This `README` covers the project setup, features, and customization options.
 You can replace the placeholders like `your-username` and `your-repo-name` with your actual GitHub username and repository name.